-On today’s date in 1996, Canadian sprinter Donovan Bailey won a gold medal at that year’s Summer Olympics, where he set a new world record after running the 100-metre dash in 9.84 seconds.
+On today’s date in 1996, Jamaican-Canadian sprinter Donovan Bailey took home a gold medal at that year’s Summer Olympics, where he set a new world record after running the 100-metre dash in 9.84 seconds.

-Frankie Fredericks, of Namibia, won the competition’s silver medal for the second consecutive Olympic Games while Trinidad and Tobago’s Ato Boldon won the bronze.
+Frankie Fredericks, of Namibia, won the competition’s silver medal for the second consecutive Olympics while Trinidad and Tobago’s Ato Boldon took home the bronze.

 The race marked the first time no U.S. runner medaled in the 100-metre dash since 1976.
 U.S. sprinter Dennis Mitchell, who was the bronze medalist in 1992, placed fourth behind Boldon.

 Defending gold medalist Linford Christie, of Great Britain, was disqualified after two false starts.
-It was his final major race before his retirement from sports the following year.
+It was his final major race before retiring from sports a year later.

 BIG BROTHERS, BIG SISTERS

-The stamp, which marked the 100th anniversary of Big Brothers Big Sisters mentoring program, measures 24 millimetres by 32 millimetres with simulated perforations.
+Issued by Canada Post, the stamp marked the 100th anniversary of Big Brothers Big Sisters’ mentoring program.
 Printed by Lowe-Martin on Tullis Russell paper using five-colour lithography, this issue is pressure sensitive and comes in booklets of 10 stamps.
+Each stamp measures 24 millimetres by 32 millimetres with simulated perforations

 “The work of Big Brothers Big Sisters of Canada goes a long way to lend a helping hand and guidance where it’s needed most,” said then Conservative MP Steven Fletcher in 2013.
 “These volunteers change young lives every day and are beyond deserving of this recognition.”

-Big Brothers Big Sisters International, which has its headquarters in Philadelphia, Pa., was founded in 1998.
+Big Brothers Big Sisters International, headquartered in Philadelphia, Pa., was founded in 1998.
 Its mission is to promote and support the development of Big Brothers Big Sisters mentoring programs throughout the world, including in Canada.
 This is done through consultation, training and offering materials and technical assistance to non-governmental organizations wishing to develop this mentoring model.

 “The commitment to our children from Big Brothers Big Sisters of Canada is incredible,” said Deepak Chopra, then president and CEO of Canada Post.